 In 2010 the Government announced its intention to deliver High Speed 2 (HS2), a new high speed rail line which when constructed will link London, Birmingham, the East Midlands, Leeds and Manchester.
 It is intended that the line will be operational by 2033.

 HS2 is a unique and controversial project which will see the acquisition of large tracts of land and property.
 As a consequence, HS2 will be delivered via its own Acts of Parliament which will include appropriate compulsory purchase powers.

 Roger Hannah & Co has a dedicated team specialising in HS2 compulsory purchase matters and who specifically act for claimants affected by HS2.
 We, therefore, have no conflicts of interest and can provide unbiased and comprehensive advice to ensure clients receive the maximum HS2 compensation.

 Do you know your rights to HS2 compensation?

-Roger Hannah & Co have already been appointed by numerous individuals and businesses who are affected by HS2 and we are therefore well placed to assist you too.
+Roger Hannah & Co have been appointed by many individuals and businesses who are affected by HS2 and are therefore well placed to assist you too.

 How can we help?